top of page

 The Role of Classification in Maritime Safety

 The main goal of ship classification is to confirm the structural integrity and strength of the ship's hull and its appendages.
 It also verifies the reliability and functionality of propulsion, steering, power generation, and auxiliary systems.
-Classification societies achieve this through their own rules and by ensuring compliance with international and national regulations on behalf of flag Administrations.

 The ship classification process involves several critical stages: